Jeff-20/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This script prints the absolute pathname of the current working directory
+echo "This script prints the absolute pathname of the current working directory"